hortinstein/brinydeep/README.md

-# brinydeep beta...api not yet stable
+# brinydeep beta...api not yet stable, please note this is v1 API

 ## 0.56 notes
 *		now correctly returns IPs if called on a single ID